What do semiconductors, building materials, aluminum, and plastics have in common?

 SF Supply Chain offers SCM services to consumer goods enterprises based in mainland China, Macao, and Hong Kong.

-SF Supply Chain embraced RPA and streamlined its data processing workflows to keep up with diverse customer requirements.
+SF Supply Chain embraced RPA and streamlined its data processing workflows to meet diverse customer requirements.

-The initial deployment was a success, with RPA bots managing more than 10,000 orders each month on a single site.
+The initial deployment was a success, with RPA bots managing over 10,000 orders monthly on a single site.
 As a result, the solution has been adopted on other sites, and the company now plans further RPA implementation in order printing, parcel collection, and scheduling.

 Posti Group—RPA-based digital transformation